openjny/openjny.github.io/content/posts/20241111-inside-azure-aiops-01/index.en.md

 As such, the same concept can serve different roles depending on its label and and context.
 AIOps is no exception, in the sense that we expect different settings and outcomes for AIOps as compared to the prior initiatives, such as:

 - **Adaptation to Large-Scale Environments / Big Data**: As IT systems grow increasingly complex over time, automation in operations now often involves handling large-scale data.
-As Gartner defines AIOps as a combination of big data and machine learning[^aiops-gartner], this clearly sets AIOps apart from past methods.
+As Gartner defines AIOps as a combination of big data and ML[^aiops-gartner], this clearly sets AIOps apart from past methods.
 AIOps is designed to meet the needs for operational improvements in such complex and huge environments.
 - **Use of Deep Neural Networks**: The advent of Deep Neural Networks (DNNs) and Large Language Models (LLMs) has spurred numerous paradigm shifts in the realm of AI.
 Many studies and outcomes under the AIOps banner incorporate these latest methods, suggesting that "DNN/LLM for IT Operations" might even be a more fitting moniker.
 AIOps often explores the applicability of these cutting-edge AI technologies.
 - **User-Centered Design**: The emergence of LLMs has introduced natural language as a new tool for machine-human communication.
 Furthermore, incorporating Human-in-the-Loop design to address hallucinations has become a best practice.
 This shift implies increased focus on the interaction between systems and humans.
 Consequently, elements of Human-Computer Interaction (HCI) are frequently considered in the system design of AIOps.

 ## Microsoft and AIOps

-Microsoft is one of the leading organizations in the AIOps field, both academically and within the industry, having worked on machine learning-based operational improvements even before the birth of "AIOps".
+Microsoft is one of the leading organizations in the AIOps field, both academically and within the industry, having worked on ML-based operational improvements even before the birth of "AIOps".
 Here are a few examples:

 - **In 2005**: A method using a naive Bayes classifier to detect faults in web applications and identify the locations of these faults[^combining05].
 - **In 2010**: A method that probabilistically classifies failures in peer-to-peer online storage systems to decrease network throughput across the system[^protector10].